dangerfarms/newcomers-guide/section-5/README.md

 ### Correct Tests

-A correct test is one which tests what it should be testing - very meta :-).
-Or better put, it's one in which the initial state and final assertions can provide a high enough certainty that the code works, relative to the contract of the test name.
+A correct test is one which tests what it should be testing - very meta :-)

+Or, to put it in another way, a correct test is a test in which the initial state and final assertions can provide a high enough certainty that the code works, relative to the contract of the test name.

 In short:

-* Have meaningful test names
+- Have meaningful test names
-* Create an initial state which can help to prove assertions
+- Create an initial state which can help to prove assertions
-* Be sure to make specific assertions which can prove your test
+- Be sure to make specific assertions which can prove your test

 Let's show some examples: